FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/overview.rst

     QGIS version
     ============
-    This plugin can be used in QGIS 2.18 or later versoins.
+    This plugin can be used in QGIS 2.18 or later versions.

   Database structure
   ==================